helidon-io/helidon/tests/integration/data-jdbc/chaos/README.md

 The following commands assume that the repository root is the current working directory.

-Use this command to run the smoke suite from the JDBC integration reactor.
+Use this command to run the default smoke suite from the JDBC integration reactor.

 ```bash
 mvn -f tests/integration/data-jdbc/pom.xml -Ddata.jdbc.chaos=true verify